Ultrarigid tangents of sub-Riemannian nilpotent groups: A counterexample

 \subsection{Example of a non-Carnot group with ultrarigid tangent}

 We present here an example of a sub-Riemannian nilpotent Lie group that demonstrates the validity of Theorem \ref{main}.
-Namely, we exhibit a nilpotent Lie group $H$ whose tangent cone is the $16$-dimensional group $\G$ of Example \ref{ex1} such that the pair $\G$, $H$ satisfy the condition of Theorem \ref{main2}.
+Namely, we exhibit a nilpotent Lie group $H$ whose tangent cone is the $16$-dimensional group $\G$ as in Example \ref{ex1} such that the pair $\G$, $H$ satisfy the condition of Theorem \ref{main2}.
 In turn, this implies Theorem \ref{main} and Corollary \ref{corollario}.

 The nilpotent group is the following.
 Take $\G=\exp(\g)$ where $\g$ is Example~\ref{ex1}, and let $H=\exp(\mathfrak{h})$ where $\mathfrak{h}$ is the $16$-dimensional nilpotent Lie algebra with the same bracket relations as $\g$ and the additional bracket $[e_1,e_{11}]=e_{14}$.
 Note that this additional bracket is of order $3$ and so $\mathfrak{h}$ is not stratified.